William King Museum of Art

 The William King Museum of Art (WKMA) is a visual arts and cultural heritage museum located in Abingdon, Virginia.
 It is housed in a historic 1913 former school building.
 The William King Museum of Art features galleries showcasing art of the region and of the world, both contemporary and historic.
 The museum also features resident artist studios, an outdoor sculpture garden, and the VanGogh Educational Outreach Program.
 The William King Museum of Art is a partner of the Virginia Museum of Fine Arts and a member of the American Alliance of Museums, the Virginia Association of Museums, and the Southeastern Museums Conference.

+It was the site of the Abingdon Male Academy (1803–c.
+1912).

 Overview

 Research archives

 WKMA is home to the Betsy K. White Cultural Heritage Research Archive, one of the most thorough documentations of the decorative arts legacy of Southwest Virginia and Northeast Tennessee in existence.
 The Cultural Heritage Archive is the research and data center for the Betsy K. White Cultural Heritage Project, a program of William King Museum.
 Since 1994, the project has documented and photographed over 200 objects made by hand in southwest Virginia and northeast Tennessee prior to 1940.
 The goal of the archive is to provide a lasting record of the region's contribution to American decorative arts, including furniture, textiles, pottery, metalwork, musical instruments, art and other forms of material culture.